paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-macos.md

 brew install --cask nikitabobko/tap/aerospace
 ```

-On the first run, Aerospace will require some system permissions to work property, as well as being started at login.
+On the first run, Aerospace will require some system permissions to work properly, as well as being started at login.

 Its configuration file is located at `~/.config/aerospace/aerospace.toml`.
 For reference or samples, check the [Aerospace configuration documentation].